core-wg/core-problem-details/draft-ietf-core-problem-details.md

 Note that, unlike {{RFC7807}}, Concise Problem Details data items have no explicit "problem type".
-Instead, the category (or, one could say, Gestalt) of the problem can be understood from the shape of the problem details offered, we talk of a "problem shape" for short.
+Instead, the category (or, one could say, Gestalt) of the problem can be understood from the shape of the problem details offered.
+We talk of a "problem shape" for short.

 {:vspace}